 Price includes FREE Priority Shipping!

 One order includes 1/4 cup of moist duckweed wrapped in water-tight container and boxed for shipping.
-Duckweed can survive for a week or two in shipping.
+Duckweed can survive for a week or two in shipping and may contain pond snails.
 You will probably get your shipment via USPS in around 3-4 business days after receipt of payment.
 All orders are shipped on Mondays following receipt of your payment.

 We only ship in the U.S.